mathandley/fitplot/README.md

 implementation will need altering in a month or two, so abstracting out functionality at this point is probably not the right move.

-# Miscellaneous
+## Miscellaneous
 - The script will delete the input csv file when it is executed.
 - It doesn't matter if you run fitplot on the same data twice, the year-to-date file doesn't store duplicate entries.

+## Made for MacOS (because that's what I use)
+Linux/Unix users, I hope it's largely compatible, but I assume some of it won't be.
+Hopefully someone else can turn this into a Window's executable too.

-# How I'm using it
+## How I'm using it
 Now I've set a static location for my output, I've copied the bash file to `usr/local/bin` and made it executable.
 I now just run `fitplot.sh` from my downloads directory when I export an *Activities* report from the FitBit Dashboard.
 The script deletes the csv file so it leaves everything tidy.

-# Made for MacOS (because that's what I use)
-Linux/Unix users, I hope it's largely compatible, but I assume some of it won't be.
-Hopefully someone else can turn this into a Window's executable too.

-# Questions/reviews
+## Questions/reviews
 Feedback to martin.handley@nottingham.ac.uk :)

-# Disclaimer
+## Disclaimer
 Don't blame me for anything, especially if you're peeved at the shape of the graphs :D.